ktangsali/physicsnemo-sym/examples/reservoir_simulation/README.md

     history matching strategies effectively.

-Feel free to explore each section for detailed instructions, examples, and guidelines for reservoir simulation tasks using Modulus-Sym.
+Feel free to explore each section for detailed instructions, examples, and guidelines for reservoir simulation tasks using PhysicsNeMo-Sym.
 For any questions or issues, please refer to the respective README files.